 The Keychron K2 HE and the Keychron K2 (Version 2) are wireless models with the same compact 75% layout, but the K2 HE has significantly better raw gaming performance and uses Hall effect switches that allow you to customize the actuation distance of individual keys.
 Comparatively, the K2 (Version 2) is a much more straightforward model with mechanical switches.
 It isn't designed for competitive gaming and is much better suited for productivity and everyday desktop use.

-The Keychron K2 HE has great overall build quality.
-It has an ABS plastic bottom case and an aluminum top frame made of four aluminum plates secured by screws.
-Altogether, it feels quite sturdy and doesn't suffer from any deck flexing when fully assembled.
+The Keychron K HE keyboards have great overall build quality.
+They have an ABS plastic bottom case and an aluminum top frame made of four aluminum plates secured by screws.
+Altogether, they feel quite sturdy and don't suffer from any deck flexing when fully assembled.

 The keycaps are made of PBT plastic with a pleasant textured finish.
 Both the switches and stabilizers are evenly pre-lubed from the factory, and the stabilizers include what Keychron calls reinforced sidewalls around their stems.
 While Keychron's advertising claims for these new stabilizer mounts may be a bit exaggerated, they feel quite consistent, and we didn't experience any stabilizer rattle on the unit we tested, which is noteworthy as that's usually an issue we encounter on Keychron models.

-Unfortunately, the keys wobble a bit, although we should note this is fairly typical for Hall effect switches, and it isn't very noticeable while typing normally.
+Unfortunately, the keys wobble a bit, although we should note that this is fairly typical for Hall effect switches and isn't very noticeable while typing normally.

-Lastly, on the bottom of the keyboard, the rubber pads in the corners and the flip-out feet do a reasonably good job of keeping the keyboard in place without slipping.
+Lastly, on the bottom of the keyboards, the rubber pads in the corners and the flip-out feet do a reasonably good job of keeping it in place without slipping.

-Using this keyboard with a supportive wrist rest provides the best ergonomic experience.
-Unfortunately, there isn't a wrist rest included in the box, but Keychron sells wrist rests separately on its website.
+Using them with a supportive wrist rest provides the best ergonomic experience.
+Unfortunately, a wrist rest isn't included in the box, but Keychron sells them separately on its website.

-The Keychron K2 HE offers a good degree of hardware customizability and includes a set of tools for disassembly.
+The Keychron K HE keyboards offer a good degree of hardware customizability and include a set of tools for disassembly.

 The switches are installed north-facing out of the box.
 Due to this north-facing orientation, there is always a small possibility of interference with some aftermarket sets of Cherry MX profile keycaps.

 We tested the switches in a south-facing orientation, and they functioned as expected overall.
-However, this orientation significantly reduces RGB visibility and slightly impacts Rapid Trigger release accuracy.
+However, this orientation significantly reduces RGB visibility and may impact Rapid Trigger release accuracy.
 Additionally, orienting the switches south-facing may risk damaging the LEDs or PCB.

 The backlighting is generally clear, and the legends are easy to read with relatively minor obstructions.
 Just note that the secondary legends on the function row are noticeably dimmer since they're on the bottom edge of the keycaps, further from the LED emitter.
 The backlighting also has a slightly blueish tint when set to white only.